 The Onewheel Nosedive Is a Phenomenon Unique to the Onewheel Design

 There are many ways to get hurt while using a skateboard, or any kind of vehicle, and not all of them can be prevented at the design and manufacture level.
-A huge portion of the serious accidents associated with Onewheel devices, however, follow a pattern specific to the Onewheel design.
+A huge portion of the serious accidents associated with Onewheel devices, however, follow a pattern specific to the Onewheel design, such as truck accidents.

 The Onewheel has a feature called “pushback” that causes the board to lift upward in front as a warning to the rider when it is approaching the limits of its physical capabilities, whether in terms of speed, weight, incline, or a combination.
 Once the device senses that it is getting dangerously close to these limits, it shuts off.
 This wouldn’t be a big problem on a regular motorized scooter, moped, or other comparable device, but the Onewheel has self-balancing technology that requires power.
 Instead of simply cutting off additional forward momentum and letting the user coast to a stop, the board lurches violently forward into the ground as soon as the motor stops, according to the reports of injured users.